base-org/web/apps/base-docs/base-learn/docs/introduction-to-solidity/introduction-to-solidity-overview.md

   - Relate an overview of the history (and pace of change) of Solidity and its strengths and weaknesses
   - Deploy and test the Storage.sol demo contract in Remix
 - **Contracts and Basic Functions**
-  - Construct a simple ""Hello World" contract
+  - Construct a simple "Hello World" contract
   - Categorize basic data types
   - List the major differences between data types in Solidity as compared to other languages
   - Compare and contrast signed and unsigned integers